get-dx/terraform-provider-dx/docs/resources/entity.md

 - `owner_team_ids` (List of String) Array of owner team IDs assigned to the entity.
 - `owner_user_ids` (List of String) Array of owner user IDs assigned to the entity.
 - `properties` (Dynamic) Key-value pairs of entity properties and their values.
 Values can be strings, numbers, null, objects, or lists of any of those types.
-- `relations` (Map of List of String) Key-value pairs of relations and their associated entity identifiers.
-Keys are relation types (e.g., 'service-consumes-api'), values are arrays of entity identifiers.

 ### Read-Only